mikeos-tech/dictionary-sync/README.md

 ---

-8. program the permissions to be executed.
+8. You need to give the program the right security permissions to allow it to be executed.

        sudo chmod 777 /usr/local/bin/dic_sync